QingTian1927/SearTxT-and-Texter/README.md

 #### Instructions
 **Clone the repository**

-Simply download the latest `source.zip` and extract the contents.
+Simply download the latest `Source code` archive and extract the contents.
 Alternatively, if you have `git` installed, use the following command:
 ``` shell
 git clone https://github.com/QingTian1927/SearTxT-and-Texter
 ```